A Bayesian Network View on Acoustic Model-Based Techniques for Robust Speech Recognition: Examples

 with $\b_n$ being an additive noise component modeled as normally distributed random variable and $\m_{0:L}$ being a deterministic description of the reverberant distortion.
 For the sake of tractability, the observation model is approximated in a similar manner as in the VTS approach.
-The concept at hand can be seen as an alternative to REMOS (Subsection~\ref{ssec:remos}): While REMOS tailors the Viterbi decoder to the modified Bayesian network, reverberant VTS avoids the computationally expensive marginalization over all previous clean-speech vectors by averaging the clean-speech statistics over all possible previous states and their Gaussian components.
-Thus, $\y_n$ is assumed to depend on the extended clean-speech vector $\overline{\x}_n$ = $[\x_{n-L},...,\x_n]$, cf. Fig.~\ref{fig:rev_adapt} a) vs. b).
+This concept can be seen as an alternative to REMOS (Subsection~\mbox{\ref{sec:examples}-\ref{ssec:remos}}): While REMOS tailors the Viterbi decoder to the modified Bayesian network, reverberant VTS avoids the computationally expensive marginalization over all previous clean-speech vectors by averaging -- and thus smoothing -- the clean-speech statistics over all possible previous states and Gaussian components.
+Thus, $\y_n$ is assumed to depend on the extended clean-speech vector $\overline{\x}_n$ = $[\x_{n-L},...,\x_n]$, cf.\ Figure~\ref{fig:rev_adapt}(a) vs. (b).